Gentlemen's club: Pakistan

 Numerous gentlemen's clubs were established in modern-day Pakistan before Indian independence and partition.
-These clubs included the Sind Club, founded in Karachi in 1871; the Karachi Club, founded in the same city in 1907.
-At one point the city was also home to the Hindu Gymkhana, which was established for the merchant class in Karachi, but that 1925 the building was no longer a gentleman's club.
-Gentlemen's clubs in Pakistan during the colonial era restricted membership to Europeans only, with the Sind Club at one point hanging a sign outside the door stating "Dogs and Locals not allowed".
-Most pre-partition clubs in Pakistan have divested themselves from exclusivity and started the concept of offering membership in return for payment.
-These include Karachi Club, Karachi Gymkhana, and Karachi Yacht Club.
+These clubs included the Peshawar Club founded in 1863; Punjab Club Lahore in 1863; Sind Club founded in Karachi in 1871; Lahore Gymkhana founded in 1878; Karachi Gymkhana founded in 1886; Quetta Club founded in 1891; the Karachi Club founded in the same city in 1907; Chenab Club Faisalabad founded in 1910.
+At one point the city Karachi was also home to the Hindu Gymkhana, which was established for the merchant class in Karachi.

+Gentlemen's clubs in Pakistan during the colonial era restricted membership to Europeans, with the Sind Club at one point hanging a sign outside the door stating "Dogs and Locals not allowed".
+Most pre-partition clubs in Pakistan have divested themselves of exclusivity and started offering membership in return for payment.
+These include Karachi Club and Karachi Yacht Club.
 However; some have retained exclusivity and membership on an invite only or referral basis.
-These include Sind Club, Karachi Boat Club, and Karachi Golf Club.
+These include Lahore Gymkhana, Punjab Club, Karachi Gymkhana, Islamabad Club, Sind Club, Chenab Club Faisalabad, Quetta Club, Peshawar Club, Karachi Boat Club, and Karachi Golf Club.